Types of Antenna | Antenna Types for wireless communication

 Microstrip Patch Antenna

-This type of antenna is made with microstrip based design on PCB.Hence it is called as microstrip patch antenna.
+This antenna type is made with microstrip based design on PCB.Hence it is called as microstrip patch antenna.
 This antenna is basically circular or rectangular area of copper separated by conducting ground plane.
 Between this there will be insulating surface.
 In the case of rectangular antenna, width is approx. 1/2 of wavelength while in the case of circular antenna, diameter is approx. 0.55 to 0.59 of wavelength.

 Phased Array Antenna